colindean/talks/make_python_devex/presentation.md

 This solution is in active development, so some things might have changed since I last revised these remarks.
 I'd love feedback and suggested improvements.

+I'm filling in for someone who was unable to make it today, so some of these slides or my notes may have some outdated information.

 <!--
 Please save your questions until the end.